jinghuazhao/SomaLogic/SomaLogic_analysis_plan.md

 qctool -g INTERVAL.bgen -s INTERVAL.sample -snp-stats -osnp INTERVAL.snp-stats -sample-stats -osample INTERVAL.sample-stats
 ```
 See Appendix for a full example using SLURM.

+When a dosage format is used, PLINK can also gives an INFO measure, http://zzz.bwh.harvard.edu/plink/dosage.shtml.

 ### Descriptive statistics